MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/howto-migrate-preview-to-ga-fleets.md

 ## Identify affected instances

-1. Set the correct Azure Subscription.
-If you received a notification, it contains one or more Subscription ID you can use.
+1. Set the correct Azure subscription.
+If you received a notification from Microsoft, that notification contains one or more subscription IDs you should use.

     ```azurecli-interactive
     az account set \
         --subscription <subscription-id>
     ```

-2. Find all the Kubernetes Fleet instances you have in the Subscription.
+2. Find all the Kubernetes Fleet instances you have in the subscription.

     ```azurecli-interactive
     az resource list \